How long do mosquitoes live for before they keel over dead or get splattered prematurely by the host they decided to feed on?

 As this article explains, the lifespan of a mosquito can last as little as only a few weeks up to several months.
 Knowing the lifecycle of a mosquito allows experienced exterminators to easily find and kill these pests.
-Knowing how long mosquitoes live and where they will breed is a vital step in finding these bloodsuckers and keeping them from selecting you as its next host.
+For you, knowing how long mosquitoes live and where they will breed is a vital step in finding these bloodsuckers and keeping them from selecting you as its next host.

-What is the lifespan of a mosquito?
+What Is the Lifespan of a Mosquito?

 Different species of mosquitoes have varying life expectancies.
-Some mosquitoes live for about a month, with half of that time is spent in the egg and larva stage.
+Some mosquitoes live for about a month, with half of that time spent in the egg and larva stage.
 These species of mosquitoes are the ones that will usually appear after a heavy rain, flood, or high tide.
 They are usually only around long enough to hatch, breed, feed, then die.
 Other species of mosquitoes can live 5 months at a time and reproduce several times during their life.

-Lifecycle of a mosquito
+Lifecycle of a Mosquito

 A mosquito has four stages in its life cycle that include the egg, larva, pupa, and adult phases.

 Mosquitoes lay their eggs in groups as many as 400 on top of stagnating water in what looks like a raft of eggs.
 The mosquito will lay its eggs in the water because the early stages of a mosquito’s life requires them to be in water to survive.